tunglm2203/docker-aim_rl/README.md

     nvidia-docker run -d  -t --net=host --shm-size 256G --name CONTAINER \
         --mount type=bind,source=$HOME/workspace,target=/headless/workspace tungluu2203/aim_rl:clean

+After a container is launch, you can connect it via VNC or directly login into the container by:

+    docker exec -it CONTAINER bash

 To stop the container when done using it run:

     docker stop CONTAINER && docker rm CONTAINER

 When a directory is mounted into the container the xfce4 desktop settings will persist when the container is restarted.

 ## Connect & Control